kacurtis/CMRutils/README.md

 # CMRutils
-Utility functions for capture mark recapture (CMR) analyses, including for working with capture histories and Cascadia Research Collective data
+Miscellaneous tools for capture mark recapture (CMR) analysis, including for creating and working with capture histories, running program CAPTURE, and working with Cascadia Research Collective data.